Welcome to the Portuguese Program at the University of Washington!

 In our efforts to promote the standards above, we work in partnership with the local community and other educational institutions to provide students with opportunities to connect with Portuguese speakers and to experience the cultures of Portuguese speaking countries.
 We are currently offering real-time classroom interaction with Brazilian university students through the Teletendem Program and with the local community through the Seattle Portuguese Meetup group.

-We also encourage students to take part in events in the Seattle area involving the arts and cultures of Portuguese speaking countries:
+We also encourage students to take part in events in the Seattle area involving the arts and cultures of Portuguese speaking countries and in events related to their own cultures: